noa10/telegram-orderbot/README.md

    - `VITE_STRIPE_PUBLISHABLE_KEY`
    - `STRIPE_SECRET_KEY`
    - `VITE_APP_URL` (your Vercel deployment URL)

-4. Deploy the app
+4. Deploy the app:
+   - Click "Deploy" and wait for the build to complete
+   - Vercel will automatically build and deploy your application

+5. Configure your Telegram bot to use the deployed URL:
+   - Go back to BotFather and update your bot's menu button URL to point to your Vercel deployment

 ## Testing the Mini App

 ### Local Testing

 For local testing, the app includes a development mode that mocks Telegram user data.
-You can test most functionality without deploying.
+You can test most functionality without deploying:

+1. Start the development server with `pnpm dev`
+2. The app will automatically use a mock Telegram user in development mode
+3. You can test all features except those requiring actual Telegram integration

 ### Testing with Telegram

 1. Deploy the app to Vercel
 2. Configure your bot's menu button to point to your deployed app URL
 3. Open your bot in Telegram and click the menu button
+4. The app will validate your Telegram user data on the server side
+5. You can now test the full functionality within Telegram

 ## Telegram Mini App Integration

 The app integrates with Telegram using the following components:

-1. **Telegram Web App SDK**: Included in `index.html`
+1. **Telegram Web App SDK**: Included in `index.html` for accessing Telegram's Mini App features
-2. **Authentication**: Validates the `initData` from Telegram
+2. **Server-side Authentication**: Validates the `initData` from Telegram using HMAC-SHA-256 signatures
-3. **UI Integration**: Uses Telegram's native UI elements when available
+3. **UI Integration**: Uses Telegram's native UI elements (MainButton, BackButton, etc.) when available
+4. **Responsive Design**: Optimized for the Telegram Mini App interface on mobile devices

+### Security Measures

+- All Telegram initData is validated on the server side using HMAC-SHA-256 signatures
+- Authentication data is checked for freshness (less than 24 hours old)
+- User data is securely stored in Supabase with appropriate access controls

 ## Supabase Database Schema

 The app uses the following tables in Supabase:

 1. **users**: Stores user information from Telegram
+   - `telegram_id`: Unique identifier from Telegram
+   - `first_name`, `last_name`, `username`: User profile information
+   - `language_code`: User's language preference
+   - `photo_url`: Profile photo URL
+   - `created_at`, `updated_at`: Timestamps

 2. **products**: Stores product information
+   - `id`: Unique product identifier
+   - `name`: Product name
+   - `description`: Product description
+   - `price`: Product price
+   - `image_url`: Product image URL
+   - `category`: Product category
+   - `available`: Availability status
+   - `addons`: JSON array of available add-ons

 3. **orders**: Stores order information
+   - `id`: Unique order identifier
+   - `user_id`: Reference to users table
+   - `status`: Order status (pending, confirmed, delivered, etc.)
+   - `total_amount`: Total order amount
+   - `payment_status`: Payment status
+   - `delivery_address`: Delivery address
+   - `created_at`, `updated_at`: Timestamps

 4. **order_items**: Stores order item information
+   - `id`: Unique order item identifier
+   - `order_id`: Reference to orders table
+   - `product_id`: Reference to products table
+   - `quantity`: Item quantity
+   - `price`: Item price at time of order
+   - `addons`: Selected add-ons for this item

+## Troubleshooting

+### Common Issues

+1. **Telegram validation fails**: Ensure your `TELEGRAM_BOT_TOKEN` is correctly set in environment variables

+2. **Supabase connection issues**: Verify your Supabase URL and keys are correct

+3. **Development mode not working**: Make sure all dependencies are installed with `pnpm install`

+4. **Vercel deployment fails**: Check the build logs for errors and ensure all environment variables are set

 ## License